How to Clean Your Yoga Mat

 Add only half of the essential oils that a recipe calls for, test it out, then add the rest if needed.

-Here’s another economic DIY that will help stretch your cleaning budget.
+Here’s another economic DIY on how to clean a yoga mat that will help stretch your cleaning budget.

 We love using foam soaps, but we noticed that we went through them pretty quickly, especially when cleaning our yoga mats.